ZJWei2002/AMS530-Projects/Project5/Project 5 -- Zijun Wei.md

 From `project5_case1_timings.txt`:
 - Times per rank are tightly clustered around 32.0 seconds.
-- Minimum time ≈ 32.01 s, maximum time ≈ 32.04 s, so the total spread is only about 0.03 s.
+- Minimum time ≈ 32.01 s, maximum time ≈ 32.04 s, the total spread is only about 0.03 s.

 #### Case 2: Timings